lmefiuna/jamieson_daphne/README.md

 ## IP Cores

 This design uses the "Gigabit Ethernet PCS PMA" IP core from Xilinx.
 It is included in every Vivado build and is free to use.
-The build script pulls this core.
+The build script pulls this core automatically.

 ## Hardware

-This demo design is targetted towards the Xilinx KC705 development board.
+This demo design is targets the XC7K325TFF900-2 FPGA on the Xilinx KC705 development board.
 Plug an SFP or SFP+ module into the SFP cage on the development board and connect the other end to a GbE port in a switch or PC.

+Note there is a difference between the KC705 v1.0 and v1.1 PCB revisions.
+One of the SFP differential pairs used by this design is flipped on the v1.1 PCB.
+See comments in top_level.vhd for details.

+In the FPGA there are some various registers and memories that are connected to the internal address data bus.
+Specifically there is a BlockRAM, a couple of static readonly registers, a read-write test register, and a FIFO.
+The address mapping for these things is defined in the kc705_package.vhd file.

 ## Software

 Some example routines are included, they are written in Python and included in the src directory.
 The default Ethernet MAC address (00:80:55:EC:00:0C) and IP address (192.168.133.12) are defined in the VHDL package file.
+These python programs will read from and write to the various test registers and memories mentioned above.

 ## Instructions